 Ultimately our aim is to provide the best instruction in an environment that is conducive to your learning.

-There are those who have recently left school and consider their training with us as the equivalent of a BA.
+There is no average age, students come to us from across the professional spectrum or others have recently left school and consider their training with us as the equivalent of a BA.

 Others, young professionals for example, are juggling their time at the Studios with a regular job.
 In some cases it marks a change of career and the return to an original love of painting and drawing.

-There are also those who see their study as a precious bubble in an otherwise chaotic week laiden with family and work commitments.
+There are also those who see their study as a precious bubble in an otherwise chaotic week.
 They cannot dedicate more than a morning, afternoon or evening but nonetheless are serious about their commitment and desire to improve.
 Equally, some are retired and choose to invest their time in fine art training.

-We do accept students as young as 14 although parental consent is needed.
+We accept students as young as 14 although parental consent is needed.